Wolverine World Wide (NYSE:WWW) Issues FY 2021 Earnings Guidance

+The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 2nd.
+Stockholders of record on Thursday, July 1st will be given a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 1.05%.
+The ex-dividend date of this dividend is Wednesday, June 30th.
+Wolverine World Wide’s dividend payout ratio (DPR) is 17.78%.

-In other Wolverine World Wide news, insider Christopher Hufnagel sold 2,000 shares of Wolverine World Wide stock in a transaction dated Thursday, April 22nd.
-The stock was sold at an average price of $40.96, for a total transaction of $81,920.00.
-Following the transaction, the insider now directly owns 72,563 shares in the company, valued at $2,972,180.48.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, VP Amy M. Klimek sold 1,463 shares of Wolverine World Wide stock in a transaction dated Tuesday, April 20th.
-The stock was sold at an average price of $38.54, for a total value of $56,384.02.
-Following the transaction, the vice president now owns 31,458 shares in the company, valued at $1,212,391.32.
+In other Wolverine World Wide news, Director William K. Gerber sold 3,000 shares of the stock in a transaction on Friday, May 14th.
+The stock was sold at an average price of $38.34, for a total transaction of $115,020.00.
+Following the completion of the transaction, the director now directly owns 15,785 shares of the company’s stock, valued at $605,196.90.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, VP Amy M. Klimek sold 6,000 shares of Wolverine World Wide stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $37.82, for a total value of $226,920.00.
+Following the completion of the sale, the vice president now directly owns 32,589 shares of the company’s stock, valued at approximately $1,232,515.98.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 20,380 shares of company stock valued at $786,539.
-4.88% of the stock is owned by insiders.
+Over the last ninety days, insiders have sold 35,743 shares of company stock worth $1,383,221.
+4.88% of the stock is owned by company insiders.

 Wolverine World Wide Company Profile